Presidents Cup (rugby league)

-The NSWRL Presidents Cup is a semi-professional, open-aged rugby league football competition played in New South Wales.
+The NSWRL President's Cup is a semi-professional, open-aged rugby league football competition played in New South Wales.
 The competition is administered by the New South Wales Rugby League (NSWRL).
 The competition includes teams from domestic rugby league clubs (mainly from the Illawarra District), Ron Massey Cup, Sydney Shield and Canterbury Cup clubs.

 History

-The Presidents Cup is a rugby league trophy which has been awarded in many competitions, governed by New South Wales Rugby League (NSWRL).
+The President's Cup is a rugby league trophy which has been awarded in many competitions, governed by New South Wales Rugby League (NSWRL).
 It was 1910 when Sir James Joynton Smith, the newly appointed President of the NSWRL, donated the trophy.
 Joynton Smith was the Lord Mayor of Sydney and earned a knighthood for his philanthropic work.
 A shrewd businessman, he was a key figure in the game up until his death in 1943.

-Initially the Presidents Cup was awarded in the Under 21 competition between representative teams from each district's junior league.
+Initially the President's Cup was awarded in the Under 21 competition between representative teams from each district's junior league.
 It ran in this format until the mid-1990s.

 As the top tier premiership expanded in the 1980s, and the Under 23s competition was scrapped, the Under 21s competition was expanded.
 In 1997, with a split competition, the ARL scrapped reserve grade, and the Under 21s served as curtain raisers to first grade games.
 The following year, the first year of the NRL, the Under 21s competition was scrapped, junior competitions were rationalised, and reserve grade was reintroduced under different names, including Premier League and First Division.
-The Presidents Cup trophy was awarded to the winner of this competition.
+The President's Cup trophy was awarded to the winner of this competition.
 In 2008, the centenary of rugby league in Australia, this division was renamed as the NSW Cup competition.
-The Presidents Cup trophy was awarded for the first two years in this grade, then a new trophy was awarded for the 2010 competition.
+The President's Cup trophy was awarded for the first two years in this grade, then a new trophy was awarded for the 2010 competition.